The team is formed specifically for a new building or a lease of a portion of a building that works for the Owner’s direction.

 The Owner speaks with their Practice Manager and Accountant to provide profitably and cost of growth to their existing business for next steps, when, why, and how.

-- Talk with a loan officer for the project.
+Talk with funding source for the project.
 This entails balance sheets and P&L statements to define what is their borrowing capacity based on their past performance.

 An example of time frames: